Main menu

 10 Contemporary Ink Artists Reshaping the Medium

-Blue Spring - Nakatani Suisen
+Blue Spring by Japan-based calligrapher Nakatani Suisen.

 Throughout history, ink art has been an integral part of artistic tradition throughout Asia, particularly in East Asia.
 The use of ink art has been rising in popularity in the past decades, with contemporary artists reshaping the medium by incorporating new formats, colors, different subject matters, elevating the style beyond its traditional origins.